grafana/grafana-app-sdk/docs/tutorials/issue-tracker/06-frontend.md

 ```bash
 make build/plugin-frontend
 ```
-After that completes, we can redploy to our active local environment with
+After that is completed, we can redeploy to our active local environment with
 ```bash
 make local/deploy_plugin
 ```